idno/known/docs/developers/standards.md

 ```
 * In general, when in doubt, space it out.

+## Variables

+* You should try and make use of [type hinting](https://www.php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration) in your function arguments.
+* Since Known now no longer supports PHP < 7, you should also try and make use of return type hinting where appropriate (advanced warning, in future we will turn on strict type checking for this!)

 ## Error handling

 * Notice errors are errors, please develop your code with ```pedantic_mode = true;``` set in your config.ini